§ TSP-Enabled AI Agent Protocols

 Figure 1: TEA Reference Framework

 TEA Agents conceptually MAY be composed of a Controller, one or more AI models (e.g. LLM and other models), and some methods of implementing Agent-scoped memories: storage of long term information.
-This conceptial composition is useful in understanding and implementing the TEA, but it is not strictly required.
+This conceptual composition is useful in understanding and implementing the TEA, but it is not strictly required.
 As AI technologies evolve rapidly, the common composition of AI Agents may also change.
 The TEA method itself however is not dependent on a particular way of agent composition.
 For example, a TEA does not necessarily require either an LLM or a specific type of long term memory.
 That being said, this composition is useful to illustrate many challenges we are solving in the TEA method.

 The Reference Framework diagram also captures other actors in an Agentic System which are important to define authorization and accountability.
 In the diagram, the “Human interfaces” box represents entities (such as an application or web browser) controlled by humans or human organizations interacting with the TEA as a “user”, for example, prompting or delegating.
 The “Management and Control Services” box represents external control systems, for example, administrative or operational controls.
 The “Tools, Services, other systems” box represents any external computational services.
 These boxes are external entities that we may reference in defining schemes for authorization and accountability.